Pragmatic Innovation in Healthcare: Taking Risk and Establishing Partnerships

 My venture capital background includes making investments in start-up technology companies in affiliation with both academic and healthcare strategic investors.
 While I was at Rose-Hulman Ventures, we invested in promising technology companies to generate a financial return, but also to provide compelling education and technology development opportunities for students and faculty at Rose-Hulman Institute of Technology.
 We successfully achieved a combination of financial and education objectives.
-At CHV Capital, we invested in promising healthcare technology companies that aligned with the clinical and research missions of Indiana University Health.
-We successfully achieved the combination of financial and patient outcome objectives, including an investment in Health Catalyst.

 But, what did both models share?
 Both models shared the concept of marrying innovation with its implementation and using shared risk as a tool to align interests in a pragmatic outcomes-based partnership.

 Pragmatic Innovation at Health Catalyst